x45dev/GPG-AGE-Key-Management-via-SOPS-and-Yubikey/README.md

-# YubiKey Key Management Automation
+# Key Management Automation - GPG and/or AGE via SOPS and Yubikey

-This project provides a suite of idempotent Bash scripts, orchestrated by Mise, to automate the secure management of GPG and AGE cryptographic keys using YubiKeys.
+This project provides a suite of idempotent Bash scripts, orchestrated by Mise, to automate the secure management of GPG and AGE cryptographic keys, including optionally using YubiKeys.
 It aims to establish a robust, repeatable, and user-friendly system for individuals and teams to protect sensitive data, ensure authentication integrity, and maintain operational security.

 The methodology emphasizes:
 - **Hardware-backed GPG Keys:** Storing GPG subkeys on a YubiKey's OpenPGP applet, with the master key kept securely offline.